aoterodelaroza/critic2/README.md

 ## Which compilers work?

-Critic2 uses some features from the more modern Fortran standards, which may not be available in old compilers.
+Critic2 uses some features from the more modern Fortran standards, which may not be available in some (most) compilers.
 In consequence, not all compilers may be able to generate the binary and, even if they do, it may be broken.
 Two versions of critic2 are distributed.
 The **development** version, corresponding to the master branch of the repository, and the **stable** version, in the stable branch.
 Only patches addressing serious bugs will be introduced in the stable